Aurora Mikalsen: Tottenham Hotspur

 On 27 July 2020, it was announced Mikalsen had signed a one-year contract with WSL team Tottenham Hotspur.
 With Spurs in good form having won their last three matches and only conceded twice, Mikalsen was forced into a debut on 31 January 2021 with regular starter Rebecca Spencer injured.
 She started in a 4–0 loss Chelsesa.
 Mikalsen remained starter for the duration of Spencer's injury absence, playing a total of five games, all in the WSL.
 Spurs lost 1–0 to Aston Villa, 3–2 to Everton, and 2–0 to Brighton & Hove Albion before Mikalsen earned her first and only clean sheet for Spurs as part of a goalless draw with Reading.
 She left at the end of the season upon the expiry of her contract.

 Sandviken

 On 28 July 2021, Mikalsen returned to Norway to sign with Toppserien side Sandviken.

+1.FC Köln

+On 15 January 2025, it was announced that Mikalsen had signed for Frauen-Bundesliga club 1.
+FC Köln until June 2026.

 International career

 Mikalsen has represented the Norway national team at under-15, under-16, under-17, under-19 and under-23 level.

 In 2018, Mikalsen received her first senior call-up as part of the 2018 Algarve Cup squad.
 A year later, Mikalsen was part of the senior squad that won the 2019 Algarve Cup.
 She made her debut in the 2022 Algarve Cup against Portugal.
+In the same year, she was selected for the Norwegian squad for the European Championship in England 2022.

+On 19 June 2023, she was included in the 23-player Norwegian squad for the FIFA Women's World Cup 2023.

+On 16 June 2025, Mikalsen was called up to the Norway squad for the UEFA Women's Euro 2025.